CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

 Table: Using the iCloud Infrastructure

-#### SYS.3.2.3.M15 Using the continuity functionsWith the AirDrop function, users can interact with other users in the vicinity, such as: For example, share photos, videos, or location information.
+#### SYS.3.2.3.M15 Using the continuity functions
+With the AirDrop function, users can interact with other users in the vicinity, such as: For example, share photos, videos, or location information.
 This requires that both users use a device from Apple.
 The Handoff feature provides users with the ability to start a document, e-mail, or message on one device and continue to another device closer to the point where they left off.
 Handoff works with Apple apps such as Email, Safari, Maps, Messages, Reminders, Calendar, Contacts, Pages, Numbers, and Keynote, as well as some third-party apps.
 For this purpose, including the iCloud infrastructure z.
 Such as search queries and favorites in the Maps app, newly learned dictionary entries, the call history, podcast app playback positions, Safari's Safari tabs, its RSS subscriptions, iBooks app bookmarks, the VIP list in the Mail app and HomeKit settings synchronized across devices.

 Both features require an active Apple ID for this.
 With the Handoff function, the devices used must be linked to the same Apple ID.
 This means that the settings suggested here must correspond to the settings for the iCloud.